Son Lux: History

-In February 2021, Son Lux announced that their next album, Tomorrows III, will be released on April 16, 2021, and is scheduled to be the final album in the Tomorrows trilogy of albums.
+In February 2021, Son Lux announced that their next album, Tomorrows III, would be released on April 16, 2021, and was scheduled to be the final album in the Tomorrows trilogy.

 In 2022, the band composed the musical score for the film Everything Everywhere All At Once.
 The 49-track soundtrack released on April 8, 2022, and includes collaborations with Mitski, David Byrne, a flute-playing André 3000, Randy Newman, Moses Sumney, and yMusic, plus others.
 The score was nominated for Best Original Score at the 95th Academy Awards, where it lost to Volker Bertelmann's score for All Quiet on the Western Front.